When most think of web tracking, they typically think of Google Analytics.

 The bottom line is that you’ll likely encounter limitations to data reporting, at least when compared with using Universal Analytics.

 When choosing a tracking platform that never uses sampling and focuses on individual profiles, Woopra is a much better alternative.

-This adds tremendous transparency in seeing what specifically drove the users to purchase or what needs to be improved on your site to help conversions.
+This adds tremendous transparency in seeing what specifically drove the users to purchase or what needs to be improved on your site or mobile app to improve conversions.

 From the first email that goes out to browsing your site, getting a demo, then finally buying your product, Woopra gives you the insight to make the best well informed, data-driven decisions.

 - What Data Does Google Analytics Collect?